ScanReach/ScanReach.Documentation/docs/ConnectPOB/manage-nodes.md

 ## Node manager

-Opened by pressing the "Manag" button in the Node List Table Item Details [I](#node-list-table-item-details).
+Opened by pressing the "Manag" button in the [Node List Table Item Details ( I )](#node-list-table-item-details).
 This is where a user can place a node in the map, change location of a placed node, set a node as muster station with or without a muster box, set retention and/or sensitivity level for muster station and muster box and lastly set a node as a Alarm node.

 <div class="img-container">
 <img src="./node-admin-images/node-manager-images/node-manager.png" alt="Node manager"/>